Mary Ann Sampson: Early career and education

 Sampson studied Spanish and art at Birmingham-Southern College and Samford University.

-Sampson received a Master of Fine Arts in Book Arts from the University of Alabama.
-Later, Sampson founded OEOCO PRESS (One-Eye Opera Company), which produces limited-edition letterpress books, handmade volumes, and bookbinding projects.
+She received a Master of Fine Arts in Book Arts from the University of Alabama.
+Later, she founded OEOCO PRESS (One-Eye Opera Company), which produces limited-edition letterpress books, handmade volumes, and bookbinding projects.

 Artistic contributions and style

 Sampson has expressed an interest in the human form, stating, "I have a real interest in how the human figure wiggles about," and noting that her former career as a nurse gave her an appreciation of "human interaction and pain and troubles."
 She has called her cousin, Ruth Faison Shaw, her first artistic inspiration; Shaw is credited with originating finger-painting as an artistic medium.

-Sampson's work often delves into the themes of motherhood and storytelling.
-She uses a variety of materials including papers, pencils, water-soluble paints and inks, leather, letterpress printing, and linen thread.
+Themes in Sampson's work include motherhood and storytelling.
+She uses materials including paper, pencils, water-soluble paints and inks, leather, letterpress printing, and linen thread.

 Exhibitions

 Since 1983, Sampson's work has been exhibited in more than 50 venues, including locations in Germany, Canada, Atlanta, Birmingham, Chicago, New York, Washington and New Mexico.

 Her work has been shown extensively in galleries specializing in book arts venues including Agnes, Center For Book Arts, The Newberry Library, R. R. Donnelley Gallery, Sarah Moody Gallery, University of Alabama, University of Chicago, Birmingham Public Library, Wells Book Art Center, University of North Alabama and Syracuse University, among others.

 Sampson's work was included in UPsouth which traveled to several venues across Birmingham, including Space One Eleven, Birmingham Civil Rights Institute, the University of Alabama at Birmingham, Visual Arts Gallery, and Agnes.
 It featured the work of artists Emma Amos and Willie Birch and writer bell hooks, as well as Karen Graffeo, Janice Kluge, Lee Isaacs, and Marie Weaver.
 The exhibition was funded through the Andy Warhol Foundation for the Arts.

 She was included in ABeCedarium: An Exhibit of Alphabet Books, juried by William Drendel, book artist and Guild of Book Workers member; Paul Gehl of the Newberry Library and ABC Books Then curator; and Pam Spitzmueller, book artist and conservator at Harvard University.
 Sampson's work was exhibited alongside Emily Martin, Lucas Samaras, Claire Jeanine Satin, and Christopher McAfee.
 This exhibition included a catalog.

-In 2010, Sampson's work was included in A Reader's Art, curated by Jon Coffelt for Susan Hensel Gallery in Minneapolis, MN.
+In 2010, Sampson's work was included in A Reader's Art, curated by Jon Coffelt for Susan Hensel Gallery in Minneapolis, Minnesota.
 This was a 10-year survey of artist's books including works by Pinky Bass, Janice Kluge, Beatrice Coron, and Sara Garden Armstrong.